 Several virulence factors are known for E. faecalis which help the bacterium to invade and destroy tissue.
 This includes gelatinases, hyaluronidases, proteases, adhesins and cytolysin A.

 It is sufficient to grow E. faecalis on a culture medium, e.g. blood agar, in order to verify its occurrence.
-It shows resistance in optochin susceptibility test.
+It shows resistance in an optochin susceptibility test.

 Due to their penicillin-binding-protein PBP5, enterococci are resistant to cephalosporins (“Enterococci gap” of cephalosporins).
 Cotrimoxazole and penicillin G are ineffective as well.

 Suitable as a treatment are aminopenicillin antibiotics or vancomycin.
 However, a developed resistance toward those antibiotics (vancomycin-resistant enterococci, VRE) can occur, in which case linezolid can be used.
-It is also possible to encounter multiresistant species, which can hardly be treated with antibiotics.
+It is also possible to encounter multi-resistant species, which can hardly be treated with antibiotics.

 This group includes viridans streptococci and pneumococci.
-Their form of alpha-hemolysis is sometimes also called green hemolysis since it shows a green colour on blood agar.
+Their form of alpha-hemolysis is sometimes also called green hemolysis since it shows a green color on blood agar.
 They are not assignable to a Lancefield antigen.